quicwg/base-drafts/draft-ietf-quic-transport.md

   bits are protected using header protection (see Section 5.4 of
   {{QUIC-TLS}}).
 The value included prior to protection MUST be set to 0.
-An endpoint MUST treat receipt of a packet that has a non-zero value for these bits after removing both packet and header protection as a connection error of type PROTOCOL_VIOLATION.
+An endpoint MUST treat receipt of a packet that has a non-zero value for these bits, after removing both packet and header protection, as a connection error of type PROTOCOL_VIOLATION.
 Discarding such a packet after only removing header protection can expose the endpoint to attacks (see Section 9.3 of
   {{QUIC-TLS}}).